Skip to main content

 (Nov.
 17, 2014) — The University of Kentucky Appalachian Center will continue its Appalachian Forum with a screening of "Up the Ridge" at 7:30 p.m.
 Tuesday, Nov.
 18. A discussion will follow with the film's co-producer Amelia Kirby, development director of the Appalachian Citizens Law Center and Melynda Price, director of the African American and Africana Studies Program and College of Law faculty member.

-The event will be held in Room 213 of Kastle Hall and is free and open to the public.
+The event will be held in Room 213 of Kastle Hall and is

 Hard work pays off!
 Faculty from the College of Arts and Sciences and families from around Kentucky gathered Friday, September 26, to celebrate students who excelled in their studies.
 Five GWS majors made the Dean’s List and were honored at a bountiful reception in the Ballroom of the Student Center.
 They were: Rebecca Moore; Alexandra Adams; Andrea Marie Stephenson; Destiny Simone Commodore; and Rockia Kiara Harris.